helloShen/js-form-validation/README.md

 ![javascript](https://img.shields.io/badge/javascript-ES6-brightgreen)  ![flexbox](https://img.shields.io/badge/flexbox-1.0-brightgreen) ![css3](https://img.shields.io/badge/css-3.0-brightgreen) ![html5](https://img.shields.io/badge/html-5.0-brightgreen) ![svg](https://img.shields.io/badge/svg-1.1-brightgreen)

-A light-weight reusable floating label form with validation.
+Need a sign-up or sign-in page or simple toolkit to craft one, but don't want a heavy CSS framework to disrupt your existing style? `form-validation` might be what you're looking for.
+It's a very light-weight reusable floating label form with pattern validation.

+Nothing but 100 line pure javascript and css code library.
+You can add them anywhere of your project.

+It also comes with an out-of-the-box sign-up page.
+Feel free to use it directly in your project to safe your time.
 Online preview: <a href="http://www.ciaoshen.com/js-form-validation/">ciaoshen.com/js-form-validation</a>

 <img src="./imgs/empty.png" height="300" alt="empty.png"> <img src="./imgs/valid.png" height="300" alt="valid.png"> <img src="./imgs/invalid.png" height="300" alt="invalid.png">